Programme in Detail

 Your individual exam programme (IEP) should be agreed upon with your thesis professor (supervisor).
 Naturally, the supervisor would advise you to take certain courses so that you are better prepared for a thesis project in his/her research direction.
 In order to help you to understand how certain courses work together for certain research directions and guide you in making the relevant choices, please find a number of profile packages below.
 These profiles typically specify a number of highly recommended courses that more or less define the profile, and a larger number of additionally relevant courses.
 You are not required to take all these courses; it is just a shortlist of potentially relevant courses.
 Actually, you really have the opportunity to fill in your own IEP in a broader way than just focused on a specific profile.
 It is therefore important to discuss your IEP at an early stage with your (tentative) thesis supervisor and negotiate your wishes.

-The Terahertz Sensing profile is an applied electromagnetics profile that focuses on the various theoretical and practical aspects of electromagnetic fields and radiation.
-The education deals with an extensive introduction to the electromagnetic theory, which is necessary in many fields of electrical engineering, such as communications, antennas, radar and microwave engineering.
-The most useful mathematical tools for the analysis of electromagnetic problems and antennas are explained with parallel emphasis to their application in real-world problems.
-The profile prepares for graduation in the Terahertz Sensing research group, which has expertise and actively conducts research activities on novel quasi optical systems, antennas and sensors for the following applications: space observation, medical imaging, security screening, next generation communications and radar front ends.
+The profile Applied Electromagnetics focuses on the education of students on various theoretical and practical aspects of electromagnetic fields and radiation.
+The education deals with an extensive introduction to the electromagnetic theory which is necessary in most fields of electrical engineering, such as communications, antenna, radar, microwave engineering.
+The most useful mathematical tools for the analysis of electromagnetic problems and antenna are explained with parallel emphasis to their application in real-world problems.

-Within this profile, you will learn about the physical phenomena behind generation, guided propagation, transmission, and reception of electromagnetic waves, as well as the principles of radiation from antennas, typical antenna structures, and basic skills of antenna design.
+Within this specialisation, you will learn about the physical phenomena behind generation, guided propagation, transmission, and reception of electromagnetic waves, as well as the principles of radiation from antennas, typical antenna structures, and antenna design skills.

 Profile courses: